Skip to Content

 These Beagle mixes are formidable watchdogs, given the inherited alertness from the Shiba Inu parent.
 They’re sly and sneaky, much like Shibas.
 However, the keen sense of smell from the Beagle gives them an advantage in monitoring the environment.

 Shi-Beagles are highly adaptable dogs, capable of living in apartments, homes with large yards or even a rural farm.
-Though they tend to develop close bonds with the family members, they’re also independent dogs that can be left alone.
+Though they tend to develop close bonds with family members, they’re also independent dogs that can be left alone.

 32. Brittany Speagle